- Search The Registry

 Edward Chandler was born on this date in 1887.
 He was a Black research chemist.

 Dr. Edward Chandler’s main area of research was in triphenylmethane dyes.
 His dissertation title was The Molecular Rearrangement of Carbon Compounds.
 There are more carbon compounds than there are compounds of all other elements combined.
-The study of carbon compounds, both natural and synthetic, is called organic chemistry.
+The study of natural and synthetic carbon compounds is called organic chemistry.
 Plastics, foods, textiles, and many other common substances contain carbon.
-Hydrocarbon fuels (e.g., natural gas), marsh gas, and the gases resulting from the combustion of fuels (e.g., carbon monoxide and carbon dioxide) are compounds of carbon.
+Hydrocarbon fuels (e.g., natural gas), marsh gas, and the gases resulting from the combustion of fuels (e.g., carbon monoxide and carbon dioxide) are carbon compounds.

-With oxygen and a metallic element, carbon forms many important carbonates, such as calcium carbonate (limestone) and sodium carbonate (soda).
+Carbon forms many important carbonates with oxygen and metallic elements, such as calcium carbonate (limestone) and sodium carbonate (soda).
 Certain active metals react with it to make industrially important carbides, such as silicon carbide (an abrasive known as carborundum), calcium carbide, used for producing acetylene gas, and tungsten carbide, an extremely hard substance used for rock drills and metalworking tools.

 American Men and Women and Science.
 4th edition